A complete guide to startup taxes

-While US C-Corps have a 21% flat rate income tax currently, how the taxable income is figured is nearly as important as the tax rate for determining how much you will actually owe.
-There are many choices on entity type, accounting methods applied, and what deductions and credits may be available to take.
+While U.S. C-Corps currently have a 21% flat rate income tax, how the taxable income is calculated is nearly as important as the tax rate for determining how much you will actually owe.

 Understanding Different Types of Entities